Cioppino Sprint Report←

-The Cioppino Sprint was recently held in Bodega Bay, CA.
+The Cioppino Sprint was held in Bodega Bay, CA in 2011.

 It’s a bit overwhelming to try and capture everything that happened (and I was only there for two days!); hopefully this report will be useful.
 The focus of this sprint was evaluator approachability (i.e. making Plone look good to prospective new users).